jordan9724/jordan9724.github.io/_posts/machine_learning/2019-04-23-understanding-a-cnn.md

 7x7 filters in your CNN architecture since [VGGNet][@vggnet] and [ResNet][@resnet] among others showed you don't need anything larger than a 3x3 filter.
 That being said, the process of convolving a 3x3 filter with an image begins by taking a 3x3 area of the image (for example, the top left) and multiplying each value in the image segment with the corresponding position in the filter.
-Once the you get the nine multiplies numbers, you add them all up to get one final value which is known as an [activation][@cs231].
+Once the you get the nine multiplied numbers, you add them all up to get one final value which is known as an [activation][@cs231].

 ---